Hunting on BHHT Lands

 • Target shooting is prohibited on all BHHT lands, including but not limited to the use of clay pigeons, paper targets, and plinking.

-BHHT reserves the right to restrict hunting or trapping in designated areas in the future according to wildlife management or recreational goals, or conflicts.
+Blue Hill Heritage Trust reserves the right to restrict hunting/fishing/trapping access in designated areas according to wildlife management or recreational goals or conflicts.
+BHHT welcomes observations of wildlife and comments on land management issues.

 Hunters are expected to abide by all state hunting regulations, to avoid heavily used hiking areas such as the south side of Blue Hill Mountain.
 State law permits hunting from ½ hour before sunrise to ½ hour after sunset for most of the open hunting seasons.
 The Maine Department of Inland Fisheries & Wildlife publishes a chart listing legal hunting hours for the season.
 The chart can be found at https://www.maine.gov/ifw/hunting-trapping/hunting-laws/legal-hunting-hours.html